iWriteGigs

 Question #9

-A The large communications satellite will have an orbital period that is more than twice as long as the weather satellite.
+A The large communications satellite will have an orbital period that is half as long as weather satellite.

 B The large communications satellite will have an orbital period that is twice as long as the weather satellite.